Am1rreza/Heart-Disease-Prediction/README.md

 - xgboost
 - matplotlib, seaborn

-## How to Run
-1. Clone the repository
-2. Install dependencies using `pip install -r requirements.txt`
-3. Run the main script (e.g., `python heart_disease_prediction.py`)
-4. Analyze the output metrics and confusion matrix

 ## Notes
 - The dataset is imbalanced, with fewer positive cases of heart disease.
 Handling this imbalance is critical for improving model sensitivity to the minority class.
 - `scale_pos_weight` helps XGBoost focus more on correctly classifying the minority class.